arvidn/libtorrent/docs/building.rst

 To customize the library path and include path for wolfSSL, set the features ``wolfssl-lib`` and ``wolfssl-include`` respectively.

+To disable linking against any SSL library, set the ``crypto`` build feature to ``built-in``.
+This will use an embedded version if SHA-1.

 Build features
 ~~~~~~~~~~~~~~